fskelly/flkelly-cloudblog/content/post/2021/azure-rest-api-postman-basics/index.md

 [Jon Gallant](https://twitter.com/jongallant) has some great content around this and I did use some content from [here](https://blog.jongallant.com/2021/02/azure-rest-apis-postman-2021/), thank you [Jon Gallant](https://twitter.com/jongallant).

 Within the Azure Portal this is very easy and only requires a few clicks, however under the hood, in order for the Azure REST API to work, there is a lot more going on.
-Lets dive in :)
+Lets dive in :smile:

 ### API Order